oVirt/ovirt-site/source/feature/remove-dc-entity-network.html.md

 ##### vNic profile

-*   AddVnicProfileCommand
-*   UpdateVnicProdileCommand
-*   RemoveVnicProfileCommand
+*   AddVnicProfileCommand/UpdateVnicProfileCommand/RemoveVnicProfileCommand
+    -   Vnic profile is related to a specific network.
+Therefore it will become cluster level entity.
+    -   Seems that the DC removal is transparent to the 'vnic proifle' and shouldn't affect its flows.
+    -   When attaching vm qos, should check the network's cluster compatibility version support vm qos.

 ##### Host Network QoS

-*   AddHostNetworkQoSCommand
-*   UpdateHostNetworkQoSCommand
-*   RemoveHostNetworkQoSCommand
+*   AddHostNetworkQoSCommand/UpdateHostNetworkQoSCommand/RemoveHostNetworkQoSCommand
+    -   Host network qos should become system level entity.

 ##### Vm Network QoS

-*   AddNetworkQoSCommand
-*   UpdateNetworkQoSCommand
-*   RemoveNetworkQoSCommand
+*   AddNetworkQoSCommand/UpdateNetworkQoSCommand/RemoveNetworkQoSCommand
+    -   VM network qos should become system level entity.

 #### User Experience

-*   Network main tab
+##### Network main tab

-*   Network-> Vnic profiles sub tab
+##### Network-> Vnic profiles sub tab

-*   DC-> Networks sub tab
+##### DC-> Networks sub tab

-*   DC-> Host qos sub tab
+      ==== Host qos  ====

+*   Should be moved to the system tab (configure window).

-*   DC-> VM qos sub tab
+      ==== VM qos  ====

+*   Should be moved to the system tab (configure window).

-*   Cluster->Logical network sub tab
+      ==== Cluster->Logical network sub tab  ====

-    -   Add/Edit network
+*   Add/Edit network
     -   remove 'The Network will be added to the Data Center 'dc name' as well' from the dialog.
     -   Add 'required', 'management', 'display', 'migration' and 'gluster' properties.
-    -   Manage networks
+*   Manage networks
     -   Remove this dialog ('required', 'management', 'display', 'migration' and 'gluster' properties will be moved to the Add/Edit network dialog).
-    -   Copy network
+*   Copy network
     -   Create a copy of the network in the selected clusters
     -   A new dialog that will contain a table with two columns- (1) 'copy to' checkbox (2) all the clusters in the system (Compatibility version?).

 #### REST API